CBD for ADHD: What Does the Research Say?

-Attention deficit hyperactivity disorder results in a variety of symptoms.
-These include but are not limited to: difficulty being attentive, excessive moving and fidgeting, and acting hastily with little thought.
+A variety of symptoms define attention deficit hyperactivity disorder.
+These include but are not limited to: difficulty being attentive, excessive moving and fidgeting, and impusivity.

-Doctors usually treat ADHD with behavioral therapy and medications, like methylphenidate and amphetamine stimulants.
+Although ADHD affects approximately 3.4% of adults and 6% of children around the world, its causes are largely unknown.
+Common treatment options include behavioral therapy and ADHD medications, like methylphenidate and amphetamine stimulants.
 One of the best known is the drug Ritalin, which can help severely curb ADHD symptoms and has been in use since the 1960s.

 However, Ritalin and similar drugs may also induce nausea and insomnia.
 For patients who want to avoid these medications, or for those who are looking for something to mitigate those side effects, many are turning to cannabis treatments such as CBD.

 Cannabidiol, or CBD, is a compound that comes from the cannabis plant.
 It’s one of a group of substances known as cannabinoids, which closely resemble chemicals that the body produces naturally.

 That similarity allows cannabinoids to interact with receptors found in the brain, organs, immune cells, and a variety of other places in the body.

 This network of receptors and chemicals is known as the endocannabinoid system, and it plays a part in a variety of processes, from regulating mood to determining the body’s response to injury.

 This huge spectrum of activity is the reason that researchers are increasingly studying CBD and other cannabis products for a variety of health conditions.
 These include anxiety disorders, substance use disorders, chronic pain, and many more.